Illusion of Gaia: Story

 When the game begins, Will stumbles into a "Dark Space", where he encounters a being named Gaia, who possesses a human face and a tentacled body.
 Gaia informs Will that he must leave his home to save the world from an impending evil.
 A comet is approaching, bringing ill fortune to the world.
-As he journeys onward, Will gains the ability to transform into two additional forms, each with unique powers: Freedan, a dark knight, and Shadow, a solid manifestation of energy.
+As he journeys onward, Will gains the ability to transform into two additional forms, each with its own powers: the dark knight Freedan and Shadow, a solid manifestation of energy.

 Later, the comet is revealed to be an ancient weapon from the last Blazer War, possessing the power to reshape the world.
 In the ruins of Angkor Wat, Will discovers that the comet's previous approaches have disrupted the evolution of the world.

 Will and his companions travel the globe to collect artifacts known as Mystic Statues.
 At the climax, Will and Kara reach the Tower of Babel, where Will is revealed to be the Dark Knight and Kara the Light Knight.
 The two knights unite to form Shadow and utilize the ancient statues to unleash the ultimate power, the firebird.

 As the comet arrives, it manifests as Dark Gaia.
 Will and Kara succeed in destroying its power, restoring the world to normalcy.
 The spirits of Will's parents inform Will and Kara that the world will return to its natural state and that neither of them will retain any memories of their adventure.
 Saddened by this realization, Will and Kara unite one last time to form Shadow and return to Earth.

 The final scene is ambiguous.
 Will's friends are depicted in what appears to be a modern-day school, suggesting that even if they have forgotten their time together, they remain friends in the "real" world.

 Development and release

 Illusion of Gaia was scored by Yasuhiro Kawasaki.
 Moto Hagio is credited with the character designs, while novelist Mariko Ōhara contributed to the story.

 The game is often regarded as part of an unofficial trilogy alongside two other Quintet titles, Soul Blazer (1992) and Terranigma (1995).
-On the other hand, according to the producer of Enix USA, "there is no connection in the universe between SoulBlazer and Gaia.
+In actuality, according to the producer of Enix USA, "there is no connection in the universe between SoulBlazer and Gaia.
 SoulBlazer is actually related to ActRaiser".

 The game was released for the Super Nintendo Entertainment System, debuting in Japan on November 27, 1993, and in North America on September 26, 1994.
 Developed by Quintet, the game was published in Japan by Enix and worldwide by Nintendo.